View Document Text

 lead to adverse tax consequences.

-ODIJ seeks or, with respect to the Plans, recommends investment strategies that do not involve
+Generally, ODIJ seeks or recommends, with respect to the Plans, investment strategies that do

-significant or unusual risk beyond that of the general domestic and/or international equity
+not involve significant or unusual risk beyond that of the general domestic and/or international

-markets, but risks of specific strategies are discussed below.
-Clients should be aware, however,
+equity markets, but risks of specific strategies are discussed below.
+Clients should be aware,

-that there is a material risk of loss using most investment strategies.
-ODIJ’s strategies may have
+however, that there is a material risk of loss using most investment strategies.
+ODIJ’s strategies

-significant tax implications.
-ODIJ manages portfolios with an awareness of tax consequences,
+may have significant tax implications.
+ODIJ manages portfolios with an awareness of tax

-but long-term wealth compounding is our primary consideration.
-In all cases, ODIJ strongly
+consequences, but long-term wealth compounding is our primary consideration.
+In all cases,

-recommends to its clients that they regularly consult with their tax advisors prior to and
+ODIJ strongly recommends to its clients that they regularly consult with their tax advisors prior

-throughout their engagement of ODIJ.
-ODIJ is not responsible for any taxes incurred by sales of
+to and throughout their engagement of ODIJ.
+ODIJ is not responsible for any taxes incurred by

-securities, annuities, or insurance products.
-The final redemption price and basis price for
+sales of securities, annuities, or insurance products.
+The final redemption price and basis price

-annuities and insurance products may vary from the amounts stated in the statement delivered
+for annuities and insurance products may vary from the amounts stated in the statement

-As discussed elsewhere in this brochure, one of our strategies is discretionary rebalancing of
+As discussed elsewhere in this brochure, one of ODIJ’s strategies is discretionary rebalancing of

 Account rebalance, in which case rebalancing losses may compound.
 Using the other strategies